-In what ways does generosity pay? (with Kimmo Eriksson, Pontus Strimling, and Irina Vartanova)
+In what ways does altruism and generosity pay?

-How do we get Americans to be more concerned more about the high level of inequality that exists in the U.S.? (with Nicholas Heiserman and Robb Willer)
+What would make Americans more concerned more about the high level of inequality that exists in the U.S.?

-How does inequality and segregation processes affect collective action and how, in turn, does collective action drive continuing inequalities? (with Nicholas Heiserman, David Melamed, and Jered Abernathy)
+How does inequality and segregation affect collective action and how, in turn, does collective action drive continuing inequalities?

 I typically teach undergraduate- and graduate-level courses in social psychology, and Introduction to Sociology.

-Forthcoming Kimmo Eriksson, Pontus Strimling, Irina Vartanova, and Brent Simpson.
+2020 Kimmo Eriksson, Pontus Strimling, Irina Vartanova, and Brent Simpson.
 “Generosity Pays: Selfish People Have Fewer Children and Earn Less Money.”
-Forthcoming in Journal of Personality and Social Psychology.
+Journal of Personality and Social Psychology 118:532-44.

 2018 Harrell, Ashley, David Melamed, and Brent Simpson.
-Forthcoming.
 “The Strength of Dynamic Ties: The Ability to Break Some Ties Promotes Cooperation in Ties that cannot be Broken.”
-Science Advances 4, eaau9109.
+Science Advances December 5 2018: eaau9109.

 2018 Brent Simpson, Robb Willer, and Matthew Feinberg.
 “Does Violent Protest Backfire?
 Testing a Theory of Public Reactions to Activist Violence.”
 Socius 4:1-14.